Chemical Dependency Counseling Assistant (CDCA)

 CDCA Certification is just the beginning

-After completing this certificate, students may continue their education to obtain a chemical dependency licensure.
-With a completed associate degree and 2000 work hours in the field of substance use disorders, students may apply for LCDC II licensure.
-Full information on the credentialing requirements are available on the Ohio Chemical Dependence Professionals Board website at www.ocdp.ohio.gov.
+After completion, students may continue their education to obtain a chemical dependency licensure.
+With a completed associate degree and 2000 work hours in the field of substance use disorders, and additional requirements students may apply for LCDC II licensure.
+Full information on the credentialing requirements are available on the Ohio Chemical Dependency Professionals Board website at www.ocdp.ohio.gov.

 Students who complete HMSV 1150 – Introduction to Chemical Dependency meet all of the requirements to receive the CDCA Preliminary Certification.
-This course is available completely online and can be completed in one semester.
-It may be available throughout the school year.
+This course is available hybrid/online and can be completed in one semester.
+Check NCSC’s course schedule for availability.